Novel Coronavirus (COVID-19) Information

 - Public Health Agency of Canada: www.canada.ca

-- Broughton Hall is closed in compliance with the Provincial Health Officer's order from November 9, 2020.
-Please contact the office for detailed up-to-date information.
+- Broughton Hall is open in compliance with the Provincial Health Officer's order from August 25, 2021.

-- The Village Office is open to the public with physical distancing and restrictions in place.
-Only one person is allowed inside of the Office at a time.
-Masks are strongly encouraged.
+- The Village Office is open to the public.
+Masks are required to be worn.
 Hand sanitizer is available for use.
-A doorbell has been placed at the door and you are encouraged to ring it prior to entering.
 Some staff are working in the office, to the extent necessary, some at home.

 - For assistance with Municipal services, please contact the Office at: